Looking for the best collaboration tools? Your search ends here!

 Online Collaboration Tool #4: Slack

 Slack is a messaging app that brings all your communication together in one place.
 Slack allows teams to create chat groups called ‘channels’ for transparent, open communication.
-In a short amount of time, Slack has gained significant popularity with over 35,000+ paid companies like IBM and Airbnb and with over 8 million monthly active users.
+In a short amount of time, Slack has gained significant popularity with over 35,000+ paid companies like IBM and Airbnb with over 8 million monthly active users.

 Perfect for anyone managing a team of remote employees, Slack’s easy to use, intuitive design makes communication fun and efficient and might just cure your email troubles for good.
 Slack integrates with nearly every third-party apps and makes file sharing a breeze.
 Slack offers apps for iOS and Android to keep the communication going wherever you go.